killercup/scribbles/_posts/2017-01-29-cargo-giftwrap.md

 - Has `examples/` with code that builds and/or `docs/` with guides
 - Is formatted with `rustfmt` (`diff == 0`)

-Running `cargo sweeten` will check which of these requirements are and try to add what is missing in an interactive manner.
+Running `cargo giftwrap` will check which of these requirements are and try to add what is missing in an interactive manner.
+(Ideally, you would run this as a pre-publish hook.)

+## So far, this is just an idea

+If you want to make it real: That's awesome!
+Get right on it!
+(Mentioning me on GitHub, or sending me an email would be great.)